JamesWangDev/Raise-Next.js-/README.md

 ## Technical details:

--   Built with NextJS deployed to Vercel (just like Netflix).
+-   Built with NextJS, deployed to Vercel.

--   Automated continuous testing with Jest, Playwright, and Checkly.
+-   Automated testing with Jest, Playwright, and Checkly.
 -   Client side & API monitoring with Sentry and Logflare.

 ![](public/screenshot.png?raw=true)